landfoci/testblog.github.io/_posts/buster/2020-05-16-live-like-a-chimera-notes.md

 Over 50% of people will choose A. Another 40% will choose B. So if you're 1 in 10 people who think C is clearly the best answer, come with me, this post is for you.

 I have a weird game to share that will generate increasingly better answers to fill C's empty vessel of possibility.
-They have one thing in common: they use the chaos monkey's element of irreducible rascality as fuel to feed productive conversations with yourself, others, and the material world.
+They have one thing in common: they use the Chaos Monkey's element of irreducible rascality as fuel to feed productive conversations with yourself, others, and the material world.

-This is an update to my [Live Like a Hydra](https://medium.com/better-humans/live-like-a-hydra-c02337782a89?source=friends_link&sk=9aa3e637cb424bfe3a775a47ab740150) post from 2013, new and improved after 7 years of intermittent play-testing and working through similar frameworks others have developed.

-### In 500 words...
+### What is it in 500 words?

 This is an experiment / game for using the endless supply of chaotic energy emanating from our daily lives and the world around us to build your own self-correcting internal narrative (I sometimes call it a personal mythology) out of 3 foundational conversations we have with ourselves, others, and the world.